 Let’s say you have your strategy in place.
 You know your brand’s identity inside and out.
 You’re almost ready to sell it to the world.
 All that’s left is the name, and you want it to be a good one.
 The name may be your first point of contact with the outside world.
 It’s important that your name be unique, memorable and pleasing to the ear.
 That’s a lot to ask of a single word.
-So how do you create a brand name that sticks?
-Are there tools or insights that will help create memorability with your customers?
+But developing a brand naming strategy can help you create a name that sticks.

 You can make your name easier to remember by creating patterns, eliciting an emotional response and using or altering a word’s structure to communicate your brand in a distinct way.

 Infusing your brand naming strategy with phonetic patterns

 One of the most important aspects of a brand name is that it sounds good — in a way that’s both pleasing to say and memorable to the consumer.
 Think of brands like Kit-Kat, Super Soaker, Hulu, Best Buy.
 Each of these names employs phonetic patterns that can help encode a brand name in your audience’s memory.

 Alliteration: The purposeful repetition of beginning word letters or sounds